 required a key card to gain entry; once through the gate, a small courtyard

-leading to another set of wrought iron doors and once through the doors there was
+leading to another set of wrought iron doors and once through those doors there was

 blackness.
 I could see nothing until I danced a jig and the lights came on.
+Perhaps that was the idea, they had secret infrared cameras filming the jigs of different guests and sat down over Christmas to view them.
 I then

 Throughout my stay at the hotel and without a suitcase to